hex000000/makegroupworknotsuck/chapters/320-method-study-1.md

   1. How do groups appropriate designer-provided notations, tools, roles and workflows?
 (First level appropriation)
 2. How does the expectation to have to communicate insights and practices regarding (a) and (b) to another group—the &#39;target group&#39;—affect knowledge building of the &#39;source group&#39;? (&quot;Production effect&quot;)
 3. How does the information on (a) and (b) made available from another group—the source group—affect the target group? (&quot;Variation effect&quot;)
-  1. How do groups appropriate tools and workflows/models?provided by another group?
+  1. How do groups appropriate tools and[language- can we consider constructs epistemic resources] workflows/models?provided by another group?
 (Second level appropriation).

 ## Design

 This project approached the research questions though the lens of Design-Based Research (DBR) as its overarching aim is to make the research about learning relevant for learning settings {Reimann, 2011 #6637}.
 DBR offers the advantage of affording both quantitative and qualitative approaches, which allows quantitative data analysis while still comprising rich depth of qualitative inquiry.
 It is considered an appropriate approach for an authentic setting, in close cooperation with instructors and students as co-designers of the learning experience {Penuel, 2018 #7107}.

 The three studies reported here are quite imperfect, taking place as they do in a global higher education context, with students of diverse ages, backgrounds and levels of technical and higher education expertise.
-The participants are studying in an organisation that has both competititive and political context in Australia and internationally, subject to management imperatives and global pandemics.
+The participants are studying in an organisation that has both competitive and political context in Australia and internationally, subject to management imperatives and global pandemics.
 Each study is reported on individually, as their unique circumstances mean they are not directly comparable.
 What is common to all is that they rely on a web of actors and technology, pedagogy necessarily responding to circumstance, and those circumstances sometimes out of our control.

 This is the power of DBR, to respond and adapt to change as it occurs.
 Not always ahead of the game but resourceful and ready for the challenges that are inevitable in our complex and interdependent world.